This site is dedicated to the genera Ginkgo; species biloba; recognised cultivars and the many new introductions.

 Tony is a career horticulturist.
 He is passionate about horticultural education and training, and is keen to share his expertise, knowledge and enthusiasm with anyone who wants to learn about the diverse world of horticulture.

-He is currently a Director of the B.E.S.T. in Horticulture Group; two companies delivering face to face, distance, blended and consolidated learning.
-He is also the National Collection holder of Ginkgo biloba and Cultivars..
+He is currently a Director of the B.E.S.T. in Horticulture Group; two companies delivering face to face, distance, blended and consolidated learning (but has retired from teaching).
+He is also the National Collection holder of Ginkgo biloba and Cultivars.

 to conserve, document and make available Ginkgo biloba, established cultivars and new introductions.